-(b) Age-standardised gap is Indigenous age-standardised rate minus the non-Indigenous age-standardised rate.
-Age-standardised comparisons take into account the differences in the age structure between the Indigenous and non-Indigenous populations.
+(b) Age-standardised gap is Indigenous age-standardised rate minus the non-Indigenous age-standardised comparisons take into account the differences in the age structure between the Indigenous and non-Indigenous populations.
 The age-standardised gap cannot be used to calculate the non-Indigenous rate.
 Note that age-standardisation is not appropriate for the following measures and gaps calculated on crude rates have been presented for: low birthweight, housing, employment, education, motor vehicles, income, children in households with daily smokers, child health checks, emergency department presentations, health workforce and higher education data.
-Age-standardised gap is positive (+) when Indigenous rate is higher than non-Indigenous rate and negative (-) when Indigenous rate is lower than non-Indigenous rate.
+Age-standardised gap is positive (+) when Indigenous rate is lower than non-Indigenous rate.